|

 Columns can be combined using the colspan=2 option, as shown below:

-HTML Tags Example
+| HTML Tags |

 <table border=1>